1st Battalion International Legion (Ukraine): Insignia and Nickname

 Following the creation of the battalion, the unit adopted an insignia which reflected its nickname and battalion designation.
 The original insignia featured a shield divided into two which represented the Ukrainian flag.
 The top of the insignia displayed the nickname of the battalion in yellow text - being "Vovkodav", below this were the inscriptions "International Legion" and "1st Battalion", the latter being in an abbreviated form.
 The nickname, according to a Swiss soldier who served in the battalion, "Vovkodav" meant 'Wolf Fighter', being a Viking Warrior.
 The symbol represented courage and fierceness in battle as well as the Viking roots of the Ukrainian people.
 The insignia also had a subdued version to hide the primary color elements of the insignia to make it less distinguishable and visible.

 In August 2022, the battalions insignia appeared to have changed with its social media accounts utilising a new insignia and receiving a new designation of an Infantry battalion.
 The insignia underwent significant changes, discarding the previous nickname "Vovkodav" as well as its associated symbolism of a wolf fighter.
 The shield was vertically divided, with the left half in red and the right half in green.
 Moreover, new insignia featured a yellow Spartan helmet and a sword piercing the center of it.
 Other variations of the insignia with a tab above the shield exist, with the inscription "International Legion" inside of the tab, being more common.

 A final change was made to the insignia in approximately November 2022, with the colors in the shield changing to a subdued grey colour instead of a green, and a yellow colour matching the spartan helmet replacing the red.
 This insignia is still currently in use, with older variants periodically still being used.

 Visual Insignia

 Former shoulder sleeve insignia of the 1st Battalion "Vovkodav".

 Former shoulder sleeve insignia, subdued variant, of the 1st Battalion "Vovkodav".

 Former shoulder sleeve insignia of the 1st Infantry Battalion.

 Current shoulder sleeve insignia of the 1st Infantry Battalion.

 Current shoulder sleeve insignia, subdued variant, of the 1st Infantry Battalion.

+Disbandment

+In late 2025, the Ukrainian General Staff reported that battalion was going to be disbanded on 31 December 2025, with personnel of the battalion being transferred into a unit of assault troops.
+Members of the battalion described the decision by the Ukrainian General Staff as " fracture" and "dissolving."
+On 9 December 2025, Ukrainska Pravda reported that personnel of the 1st Battalion were transferred to 475th Assault Regiment.